ethereum-lists/tokens/README.md

 -  `symbol`:    Short ticker style symbol of token.
 -  `name`:      Longer human version of token.
 -  `address`:   Ethereum (or other chain) address of ERC-20 token.
 -  `decimals`:  The decimals of the token.
+As Number and not String.

 ### Optional